nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/88888888 e/johndoe@mail.com i/T0123456A ag/12 s/Male a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/88888888 e/johndoe@mail.com i/T0123456A ag/12 s/Male a/John street, block 123, #01-01` : Adds a contact named `John Doe` to ClinicMate.

    * `delete T0123456A` : Deletes the contact with the IC 'T0123456A' shown in the current list.

    * `find T0123456A` : Find the contact with the IC 'T0123456A' shown in the current list.

-   * `addnote i/T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.
+   * `addnote T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.

+   * `addnote T0123456A n/Patient has diabetes -replace` : Replace the note of the contact with the IC 'T0123456A' with 'Patient has diabetes'.

+   * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.